spectrocloud/librarium/content/docs/04-clusters/4-nested-clusters/nested-cluster-quickstart.md

 # Getting Started with Nested Clusters

 With the Palette Nested Cluster option, you can deploy additional Kubernetes clusters, within an existing cluster, to provide teams with nested cluster environments.

 There are certain advantages to use a nested cluster environment.
-You are free to operate with admin level privileges, while simultaneously ensuring strong isolation, reducing operational overhead, and improving resource utilization.
+For example, you are free to operate with admin level privileges, while simultaneously ensuring strong isolation, reducing operational overhead, and improving resource utilization.

 Try the steps below to [enable](/clusters/nested-clusters/cluster-quickstart#enablinganestedclusteronahostcluster) and [deploy](/clusters/nested-clusters/cluster-quickstart#deployinganestedcluster) a managed Nested Cluster from within the Palette orchestrator.